AAPG Chapter at the University of Manchester

 Thanks for visiting our website!
 Established in 2005, the student chapter now has over 100 members and counting!
 We organise a range of social and educational events during the year to celebrate the links between industry and academia.

 Keep up to date with all the news and events at AAPG Manchester on the News Page, or Email Us at firstname.lastname@example.org

 www.facebook.com/UoMAAPG or click on the logo to find out the most up to date new on events

 Follow us on Twitter @AAPGManchester

 To find out more about why and how you should join AAPG and our Student Chapter go to the Join Us Page.

 If you are already a member of AAPG, just click on the monkey and fill in our short survey.

-Thank you to Shell and AAPG who are our current sponsors.
-If you would like to sponsor our Student Chapter please email firstname.lastname@example.org
+Thank you to Shell, CGG and AAPG who are our current sponsors.
+If you would like to sponsor our Student Chapter please email email@example.com

 Basin Studies Group

-The student chapter are strongly affiliated with the Basins Studies Group at Manchester.
-It is one of the largest groups of researchers in the UK with expertise in terrestrial and marine surface processes, sedimentology, seismic and sequence stratigraphy and basin tectonics.
+The student chapter is strongly affiliated with the Basins Studies Group at Manchester.
+It is one of the largest groups of researchers in the UK, with expertise in terrestrial and marine surface processes, sedimentology, seismic, sequence stratigraphy and basin tectonics.
 Click the image for more information.